The Benefits Of Understanding Your Life Story

 And after you have suffered a little while, the God of all grace [Who imparts all blessing and favor], Who has called you to His [own] eternal glory in Christ Jesus, will Himself complete and make you what you ought to be, establish and ground you securely, and strengthen, and settle you.
 1 Peter 5:10 Amplified Bible

-God makes straight the path before you.
+God makes the straight path before you.

 But don’t lose hope.

-No Comments
+Comments

 Leave a Reply